koolade44/TeamMod/README.md

 # When Hell Freezes Over (WHFO)
 ### Please Read the licsence.
 You are allowed to use this in your modpack or youtube video\*.
 You are not allowed to redistribute or tamper with it.
 (You can download the code and make edits FOR PERSONAL USE ONLY)
 <br><br>
-If you are not fermilliar with GitHub you can access the source code by clicking the dropdown in the top left that says "main" and selecting "master"
+If you are not fermilliar with GitHub you can access the source code by clicking the dropdown in the top left that says "main" and selecting "master"<br><br>
 ## Meet The team:

 Art Crew